lmoravek83/monitorui/readme.md

 or

-    python3 monitorui.py
+    python monitorui.py

 ### **Linux**

-run in Shell or you can add it in to the crontab (do not forget for full path):
+run in Shell or you can add it in to the **crontab** (do not forget for full path):

-    monitorui_run.sh
+    sh monitorui_run.sh

 or

     python ./monitorui.py
+or

+    python3 ./monitorui.py

 ## **Logs**